Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Discussion

-\paragraph{Clinical relevance and impact.} Reliable delineation of vertebral metastases supports assessment of lesion burden, structural stability (e.g., SINS parameters \cite{Fourney2011SINS}), canal compromise, and longitudinal progression.
+\paragraph{Clinical relevance and impact.} Reliable delineation of vertebral metastases can support assessment of lesion burden, structural stability (e.g., SINS parameters \cite{Fourney2011SINS}), canal compromise, and longitudinal progression.
 These tasks are difficult when multiple lesions coexist within a vertebra and qualitative comparison is inconsistent and time-consuming.
-Producing lesion-level masks from weak supervision may help standardize such assessments and provide quantitative measurements in settings where RECIST diameter criteria do not apply \cite{Eisenhauer2009RECIST}.
+Producing lesion-level masks from weak supervision provides a basis to standardize such assessments and enable quantitative measurements in settings where RECIST diameter criteria do not apply \cite{Eisenhauer2009RECIST}.
 The framework also yields lesion-wise interpretability: each suspect is evaluated by its independent contribution to the malignancy score, producing calibrated attributions rather than diffuse heatmaps and extending counterfactual-style reasoning from classification to segmentation \cite{atad2024counterfactual}.
+Many of these applications require 3D context, and the current formulation should therefore be viewed as an enabling component rather than a standalone diagnostic tool.